 We all have noticed the meteoric rise of Patanjali branded products in Indian market.
 The revenue has seen 150% rise in the last year touching the Rs.
 5000 cr mark in just a decade of operations.
-The Patanjali range now has a wide array of 101 products under categories such as food, cosmetics, OTC products and ayurvedic medicines.
+Patanjali, which is named after the founder of yoga, now has a wide array of 101 products under categories such as food, cosmetics, OTC products and ayurvedic medicines.
 This has raised alarms in the FMCG industry board rooms.

 Majors are acquiring smaller ayurvedic brands and HUL is reviving its almost dead brand ‘AYUSH’ by launching 8 new products.
 It has also forced Indian brands, the likes of Dabur and Emami to not take their market share lightly.
 They have now woken up to the fact that Dabur Chawanpryash which enjoyed 40% market share and Emami creams which were the choice of middle class Indian women is under serious attack from a Yoga and lifestyle centre’s home-grown products.